"Price is what you pay. Value is what you get."

 How to cut the sticker price

 CCS offers many scholarships based on merit.
-These can take up to $42,690 off of your out of pocket expenses.

 There are many grant options including the Federal Pell Grant, FSEOG Program, Michigan Tuition Grant & Michigan Competitive Scholarships, and CCS Tuition Grant.